 Aligning Topics with the National Critical Functions

-Central to the Secure Tomorrow Series effort is the selection of topics to explore that are likely to have highly disruptive impact across multiple National Critical Functions (NCFs) in the next 5-20 years.
+Central to the Secure Tomorrow Series effort is the selection of topics to explore that are likely to have highly disruptive impact across multiple National Critical Functions (NCFs) in the next 20 years, with a particular focus on the next 3 to 7 years

 Strategic Foresight